billbrod/spatial-frequency-preferences/README.md

 contains several Jupyter notebooks which (hopefully) walk through the logic of the experiment and analysis.

-Eventually, the Makefile will be updated to include all the steps, but for now, the following the analysis steps:
+Eventually, the Snakefile will be updated to include all the steps, but for now, the following the analysis steps:

 1. Create the stimuli (`python -m sfp.stimuli subject_name -c